bas-ansible-roles-collection/system-users/tests/README.md

 Playbooks, host variables and other support files are kept in this `tests` directory.

-These scenarios are tested:

-1. An server with a single user, with no additional properties or configuration changes [1]

-[1] This scenario is used for Continuous Integration.
+This scenario is tested within *Continuous Integration*:

+These scenarios are tested *manually*:

+1. `test-users` - Creates two users, the first with optional settings, the second only with required options
+2. `test-users` - Creates two users, the first including an authorised key, the second without
+3. `test-remove` - Creates a new user, required options only, and removes a pre-existing user [1]
+Note: VM names `test-*` may be repeated to test multiple scenarios on the same VM, providing they do not overlap.

-Scenarios are run on all Operating Systems this role supports.
-This does not apply to Continuous Integration, where only Ubuntu Trusty (14.04) is supported and tested.
+Manually run scenarios are run on all Operating Systems this role supports.
+Continuous Integration scenarios only run on Ubuntu Trusty (14.04).

+[1] Due to the way this scenario is implemented, idempotency is not checked.

 ## Continuous Integration